cloudsoft/gemalto-dpod-examples/README.md

 3. [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed locally.

-4. A github account, for sharing private repos with you.

-5. Ability to provision a VM (in a cloud of your choice), or ssh access to a pre-existing machine on which automated commands can be run.
+4. Ability to provision a VM (in a cloud of your choice), or ssh access to a pre-existing machine on which automated commands can be run.

    This machine will require outbound internet access, to DPOD and to install additional packages